ManonPB/ECOFEC/README.md

 Optional config and metadata paths can be provided if needed.

 This ensures balanced selection across electrodes based on pre-defined IED distributions.

+### 3. IED Event Analysis by Period and Electrode

+This script performs an analysis of interictal epileptiform discharges (IEDs) based on temporal periods (wakefulness, sleep, etc.) and electrode locations.
+It uses a .yaml configuration file to automate and standardize the analysis workflow.

+Features:
+Loads a CSV file containing IED event data.

+Removes specified irrelevant columns.

+Converts timestamps (Tmu) from microseconds to seconds.

+Assigns a brain state (WAKEFULNESS, SLEEP, DROWSINESS, or REJECTED) to each event based on the time intervals defined in the config file.

+Event counting and visualization:

+Raw counts of events per electrode for each state.

+Pie charts showing the distribution of IEDs by electrode for each state.

+Bar plot comparing raw event counts by electrode and state.

+Normalized ratio plot (wake/sleep) to highlight differences in activity.

+Bar chart of normalized frequencies of events per electrode (adjusted for the duration of each period).

+Output:
+All generated figures are automatically saved in the directory specified by save_folder.
+These include:

+repartition_eveil.png – Pie chart of events during wakefulness.

+repartition_sommeil.png – Pie chart of events during sleep.

+ratios_par_electrode_et_periode.png – Bar chart of raw counts per electrode and state.

+ratios_normalisés.png – Ratio plot of normalized wake/sleep activity per electrode.

+Frequence_normalisé_par_electrode.png – Bar chart comparing normalized frequencies per electrode.

 ## Data Privacy and Security